xiye17/StructuredRegex/README.md

 # StructuredRegex
 Data and Code for paper **Benchmarking Multimodal Regex Synthesis with Complex Structures** .

-(It is currently a preliminary release.
-Code for **HIT Generation and Figure Generation** comming soon.
-Please stay tuned if you're interested.)

 ## Data
 We provide *raw* data, *tokenized* data, and data with *anonymized* const strings.